 On April 26, 1986, Shriver and Schwarzenegger were married in St. Francis Xavier Church in Hyannis, Massachusetts, before some 500 guests.
 The bride’s cousin, Caroline Kennedy, was maid of honor, and the former Mr. Universe Franco Columbu served as best man.
 The reception was held at the Kennedy compound in nearby Hyannisport.

 In the fall of 2003, Schwarzenegger was elected governor of California in a special recall election over the Democratic incumbent Gray Davis.
 At the time, Shriver was a news correspondent for NBC and a frequent contributor to the network’s Dateline program.
 In February 2004, she announced she was leaving the network due to the competing interests of her work as California’s first lady.
 In 2007, Shriver announced she would not be returning to TV news.
-Shriver has reportedly played an important behind-the-scenes role in her husband’s campaign and administration, helping him gain the support of California’s electorate.
+Shriver reportedly played an important behind-the-scenes role in her husband’s campaign and administration, helping him gain the support of California’s electorate.
 Shriver and Schwarzenegger have four children: Katherine, Christina, Patrick and Christopher.
 In 2011, they announced they were separating, after 25 years of marriage.